European Master in Adult Education (EMAE)

 The current partner universities in the EMAE network are:

 - DIE – Deutschen Instituts für Erwachsenenbildung (Germany)

 - University of Tampere (Finnland)

 - University of Barcelona (Spain)

 EMAE Program History

 EMAE originated as an EU Project with the aim of establishing European perspectives and developing an inter-cultural professionalism in the field.
 Prof. Dr. Dr. h.c Nuissl von Rein initiated the program in 2004 in the department of adult education at the University of Duisburg-Essen.
 The core curriculum of the EMAE degree program was subsequently developed in collaboration with eight other European Universities between 2004 and 2007.
 DIE (Deutsches Institut für Erwachsenenbildung) was responsible for the evaluation of the program curriculum.
-Since 2012, the Distance and Independent Studies Center (DISC) at TU Kaiserslautern has been coordinating the further expansion of the degree program.
+Since 2012, the Distance and Independent Studies Center (DISC) at RPTU has been coordinating the further expansion of the degree program.